AMhaish/istio-boilerplate/README.md

 You can return to Kubernates website for further info [https://kubernetes.io/docs/home/]
 ### Virtual Service
 A Virtual service in Istio defines a set of traffic routing rules to the internal services.
+### Service Entries
+ServiceEntry enables adding additional entries into Istio’s internal service registry, so that auto-discovered services in the mesh can access/route to these manually specified services.
+A service entry describes the properties of a service (DNS name, VIPs, ports, protocols, endpoints).
+These services could be external to the mesh (e.g., web APIs) or mesh-internal services that are not part of the platform’s service registry (e.g., a set of VMs talking to services in Kubernetes).
 ### Gateway
 Istio gateway is a load balancer that describes a set of ports to be exposed, the type of protocol to use and SNI configuration.
 ### Authentication Interceptor